kobare/techietuts2022/_posts/ror/2023-04-22-how-to-use-activejob-for-background-processing-in-rails.markdown

 perform background processing.
 ActiveJob provides a unified interface to work with different queuing backends, such as Delayed Job, Resque, or Sidekiq.

-In this blog, we will explore how to use ActiveJob for background processing in Rails.
+In this section, we will explore how to use ActiveJob for background processing in Rails.

 <br>